nuxeo-sandbox/nuxeo-http-blobprovider/README.md

     * `urlXPath`: The field where to read the URL from.
 Required if the input is `Document`
     * `blobXPath`: Optional.
 The field where to store the blob (`file:content` by default)
     * `save`: Optional.
 If `true` the input document will be saved after setting the blob.
-  * `mimeType`: Required.
-The mime type of the distant file (application/pdf, image/png, ...)
+  * `mimeType`: Optional, but recommended.
+The mime type of the distant file (application/pdf, image/png, ...).
-  * `fileName`: Required.
+  * `fileName`: Optional, but recommended.
 The name of the distant file
   * `fileSize`: Optional.
 The exact size of the distant file
   * `encoding`: Optional.
 The encoding of the distant file
   * `digest`: Optional.
 The digest of the distant file.
 If not passed, the URL is used as digest.